sparkflows/sparkflows-docs/docs/user-guide/connection/compute-connection/databricks.rst

 ------
 * Open the Sparkflows web server URL and log in with your credentials.
 * Go to  **Administration -> Configurations -> Connection**
-* Enable Glue connection by setting the below parameter to **true** and save the configuration.
+* Enable Databricks connection by setting the below parameter to **true** and save the configuration.

   ::